CICE-Consortium/Icepack/doc/source/user_guide/ug_running.rst

     At present, only the opening and closing rates (1/s) are used from the forcing data.
     In the namelist, set ``ocn_data_type = SHEBA`` to use this forcing in Icepack.

+   d) **Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC)**

+    Atmospheric and oceanic forcing are available from the 2019-2020 Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC) expedition :cite:`Clemens-Sewall24`.

 3) **Climatological** - Maykut and Untersteiner 1971 :cite:`Maykut71`

    The climatological forcing consists of a monthly climatology of downward radiative fluxes, air temperature,